This Is Not America: Critical reception

+fine vocal performance from Bowie with a moody cinematic style backing".
+He felt that the song was "not immediately memorable" after the first listen but was "unforgettable" after a few plays.

 Other appearances

 The song appeared on The Singles Collection (1993).
 The 1995 reissue of Bowie's 1984 album Tonight includes "This Is Not America" as a bonus track.
 "This Is Not America" appears as a B-side to Bowie's 1997 single "I Can't Read".
 It was also released on Best of Bowie (2002), appearing on all but the Australian and Japanese pressings of that album, The Platinum Collection (2005), The Best of David Bowie 1980/1987 (2007), Nothing Has Changed (2014; two-disc and three-disc editions), Bowie Legacy (2016; two-disc edition), and Loving the Alien (1983–1988) (2018; box set).

 A remix by the Scumfrog was released on Club Bowie (2003), and the song was also performed in Bowie's musical Lazarus (2016).
 A cast recording from the musical, which also included a performance of the song, was released in October 2016.

 Live versions

 The Pat Metheny Group recorded the song live for the 1995 DVD We Live Here, with band members replacing Bowie on vocals.
 Bowie recorded a performance of the song at the BBC Radio Theatre in London on 27 June 2000, and it was released on the bonus disc accompanying the first release of Bowie at the Beeb; a remastered and complete version of that show was re-released in 2021 as part of the Bowie box set Brilliant Adventure (1992-2001).
 Another version featuring Anna Maria Jopek and Pat Metheny was recorded live in Warsaw in 2002 and is included on the album Anna Maria Jopek and Pat Metheny Live in Warsaw 2002.